-- 1 The lump-sum cash severance amount shown above does not reflect any downward adjustment that may be made pursuant to the terms of the PBG Retention Agreement to reduce cash amounts payable to the executive if, doing so, would result in a better net after-tax economic position for the executive in light of the impact of Section 280G of the Code. - 2 The prorated target bonus amount shown above reflects the full year target bonus since the executive is assumed to have remained employed through the end of the year. - 3 Based on stock price of \$36.50. - 4 All values reflect interest rates effective as of August 2009.
+- 1 The lump-sum cash severance amount shown above does not reflect any downward adjustment that may be made pursuant to the terms of the Retention Agreement to reduce cash amounts payable to the executive if, doing so, would result in a better net after-tax economic position for the executive in light of the impact of Section 280G of the Code. - 2 The prorated target bonus amount shown above reflects the full year target bonus since the executive is assumed to have remained employed through the end of the year. - 3 Based on stock price of \$36.50. - 4 All values reflect interest rates effective as of August 2009.
 As of December 31, 2009, Messrs.
-Berisford and Crawford would not be eligible for early retirement benefits under the terms of the PBG Retention Agreement.
-Mr. Rapp is currently eligible for early retirement benefits and, therefore, would not receive any incremental early retirement benefits under the terms of the PBG Retention Agreement. - 5 PBG will reimburse Mr. Petrides for his costs of continued medical coverage in Greece for two years in an amount that is not anticipated to exceed \$45,000. - 6 As discussed above, the retention agreement between PepsiCo and Messrs.
-Foss, Crawford and Berisford which will become effective upon completion of the merger, supersedes their respective PBG Retention Agreements, including any amounts payable thereunder. - 7 The Lump Sum Cash Severance and Prorated Target Bonus amounts for Mr. Petrides are paid to him in euros and were translated into U.S. dollars using an exchange rate of 1.43 U.S. dollars/euro, which was the rate in effect as of September 5, 2009 (the end of PBG's third quarter).
+Berisford and Crawford would not be eligible for early retirement benefits under the terms of the Retention Agreement.
+Mr. Rapp is currently eligible for early retirement benefits and, therefore, would not receive any incremental early retirement benefits under the terms of the Retention Agreement. - 5 PBG will reimburse Mr. Petrides for his costs of continued medical coverage in Greece for two years in an amount that is not anticipated to exceed \$45,000. - 6 The Lump Sum Cash Severance and Prorated Target Bonus amounts for Mr. Petrides are paid to him in euros and were translated into U.S. dollars using an exchange rate of 1.43 U.S. dollars/euro, which was the rate in effect as of September 5, 2009 (the end of PBG's third quarter).